-Protocol Requirement Recommendation All participants sign liability waiver \square Temperature & symptom check prior to trip \square Face mask worn at all times \square Practice hand hygiene \square No carpooling \square Maintain a social distance of at least 6 feet \square Location is in an area open for outdoor recreation \square <8 participants, including the trip leader(s) \square Schedule trip for weekdays, early mornings, or late evenings Ø Choose activities that are lower risk \square trip reviewed and approved by Education Department Ø Wilderness First Aid 1.
+Protocol Requirement Recommendation

+All participants sign liability waiver

+Temperature & symptom check prior to trip

+Face mask worn at all times Practice hand hygiene No carpooling Maintain a social distance of at least 6 feet Location is in an area open for outdoor recreation <10 participants, including the trip leader(s) Schedule trip for weekdays, early mornings, or late evenings Disinfecting gear before and after trip Choose activities that are lower risk Wilderness First Aid 1.
 No Rescue Breaths as part of CPR 2.
 Identify nearest hospitals prior to trip 3.
-Proper PPE ☑ Participants notify trip leader if symptoms arise Ø post-trip, and trip leader notifies the group Do not use public bathrooms V
+Proper PPE Participants notify trip leader if symptoms arise post-trip, and trip leader notifies the group Do not use public bathrooms